brotatotes/bht-automation/bht gen 1/Romans/Chapter 9/Romans 9 8 bht.md

 # Romans 9:8 Commentary Help Text

 ## BHT:
-In this verse, the commentators emphasize that being a child of God is not based on physical descent or religious affiliation, but on being chosen through the divine promise.
-They highlight the distinction between those who are children of the flesh, simply by natural birth, and those who are children of the promise, believers who are born again through God's abundant mercy.
-The passage reveals that the promise of God's blessings and inheritance is fulfilled in those who are selected by the Lord, not according to human will, but according to God's sovereign choice.
+In this verse, the commentators emphasize that being a child of God is not determined by one's natural descent or heritage, but rather by God's choice and fulfillment of His promises.
+It challenges the belief that physical lineage alone guarantees one's status as a child of God.
+The emphasis is on the importance of faith and belief in the promise, as it is through this spiritual lineage that believers become true children of God.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The children of the flesh are not the children of God."
 2. "The children of the promise are reckoned for seed."
-3. "The divine promise brings forth children who are counted as descendants."
+3. "The divine promise gives birth to the children of God."

+### Albert Barnes:
+1. "These are not the children of God - Are not of necessity the adopted children of God; or are not so in virtue of their descent merely."
+2. "The apostle shows them that it was not by their natural descent that these spiritual privileges were granted."
+3. "God at first contemplated a distinction among the descendants of Abraham, and intended to confine his blessings to such as he chose."

+These quotes highlight the commentary's emphasis on the fact that being a child of God is not determined by one's natural descent or heritage, but rather by God's choice and the fulfillment of His promises.
+It challenges the belief that being a Jew automatically entitled one to the blessings of the covenant, emphasizing the need for a personal relationship with God.

 ### Marvin Vincent:
 1. "The Old Testament saying amounts to this."